A chiseling algorithm for low-rank Grassmann decomposition of skew-symmetric tensors: An efficient numerical implementation

 \subsection{S3: Performing an EVD}

-I choose $K = K_q$, the element that numerically lies closest to the kernel of $G$.
+For simplicity, I choose $K = K_q$, the element that numerically lies closest to the kernel of $G$.
 This choice may not satisfy the genericity condition from \cref{lem_evd}, but it is simple, efficient, and leads empirically to good accuracy.

 An EVD of $K = W \Lambda W^{-1}$ can be computed with standard numerical linear algebra libraries.
 These libraries will compute it over $\mathbb{C}$ if there are pairs of complex conjugate eigenvalues.
 This means that in the case of a real input tensor $\tensor{T}$, \cref{alg_main_computation} could require computations over $\mathbb{C}$ from step S3 onward.
 While this of no consequence in theory, it is somewhat inconvenient in practice, among others because it increases the cost of field multiplications by a factor of at least $3$ (using Gau\ss's algorithm).
-Inspecting the proofs of \cref{lem_evd,lem_permutation} carefully shows that in the case of a real $K \in \mathbb{R}^{n \times n}$ \cref{lem_permutation} also holds if we compute a \emph{real} similarity transformation $K = W B W^{-1}$, with real $W \in \mathrm{GL}(\mathbb{R}^n)$, to a block diagonal form $B\in\mathbb{R}^{n \times n}$ with $1\times 1$ and $2 \times 2$ matrices on the diagonal \cite[Corollary 3.4.1.10]{HJ2013}; the $1 \times 1$ blocks correspond to the real eigenvalues, while the $2 \times 2$ blocks correspond to a pair of complex conjugate eigenvalues.
-It is therefore recommended to reduce a real $K$ with a real similarity transformation to block diagonal form.
+Inspecting the proofs of \cref{lem_evd,lem_permutation} carefully shows that in the case of a real $K \in \mathbb{R}^{n \times n}$ \cref{lem_permutation} also holds if we compute a \emph{real} similarity transformation $K = W B W^{-1}$, with real $W \in \mathrm{GL}(\mathbb{R}^n)$, to a block diagonal form $B\in\mathbb{R}^{n \times n}$ with $1\times 1$ and $2 \times 2$ matrices on the diagonal \citep[Corollary 3.4.1.10]{HJ2013}; the $1 \times 1$ blocks correspond to the real eigenvalues, while the $2 \times 2$ blocks correspond to a pair of complex conjugate eigenvalues.
+It is therefore recommended reducing a real $K$ with a real similarity transformation to block diagonal form.